Claude Code's 'Autonomous Mode' Just Got a Major Upgrade. Here's How to Structure Your First Real-World Project.

 Beyond Code: Applying This Framework to Other Domains

 The atomic skill framework isn’t limited to software development.
+Whether you use Anthropic’s Claude, OpenAI’s GPT-4, or GitHub Copilot, structured decomposition applies universally.
 The upgrade to Claude Code’s reasoning makes it applicable to any complex, multi-step project.

 * Market Research: Skill 1: Identify top 5 competitors.
 Skill 2: Extract key value propositions from their homepage.
 Skill 3: Compare pricing pages in a table.
 Skill 4: Summarize gaps and opportunities.